-Sub-criterion 2.4.3: Avoiding double claiming with mandatory domestic mitigation schemes for a defined group of installations, entities, or sinks and sources, such as an ETS or a renewable electricity generation quota.
+Double counting can also occur with mandatory domestic mitigation schemes.
+These refer to schemes that are legally binding through respective laws and regulations and that establish a target for a defined group of installations, entities, or sinks and sources, such as an ETS or a renewable electricity generation quota.
 For example, a renewable power plant could reduce emissions in an ETS which covers fossil fuel-based power plants.
 A project's overlap with such schemes would raise concerns about the additionality of such a mitigation activity and pose risks for double counting.
 If it is not prevented, the same emission reductions may be claimed by entities under the mitigation schemes (e.g., entities covered by the ETS) and the buyers of the carbon credit.